Chart Color Schemes

 Clyde North - North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Clyde North is one of the most culturally diverse areas in Australia, with 56.0% speaking a language other than English at home and 54.2% born overseas.
-Christianity is the predominant religion in Clyde North, comprising 40.6% of its population.
-Notably, Buddhism is more prevalent here than in Greater Melbourne, making up 11.8%.
+Clyde North is one of the most culturally diverse areas in Australia, with 56.0% of its residents speaking a language other than English at home and 54.2%, born overseas.
+Christianity is the predominant religion in Clyde North, comprising 40.6% of the population.
+Notably, Buddhism is more prevalent here compared to Greater Melbourne, representing 11.8%.

 Frequently Asked Questions - Diversity